 “At the vigils we have leaflets.
-We hand them out to causes to get passed.
+We hand them out to cars as they go past.
 You know, we’re just trying to spread the vegan message.
 Just trying to bring awareness because the disconnect is so strong with people.
 People really don’t realize what they’re doing.
 We’ve being brainwashed since infancy to think that it’s normal and necessary to eat these products.”

 On blocking trucks from going to the slaughterhouse